If you receive a phone call from someone claiming to be from Microsoft and offering to fix your computer – it’s a scam!

-The scam generally goes like this: someone calls you at your home or business claiming to be a Microsoft or Windows employee and says that your computer has been identified as having some vulnerability.
-They probably have your name, maybe even your address, and often identify what operating system is running on your computer.
-They may attempt to prove legitimacy by having you either visit a website or by pulling up some long string of characters on your computer, which they read back to you giving the impression they can identify your unique computer.
-It’s a complete fraud and I’ve received these scam calls for years and they continue to this day, generally originating from Southeast Asia, Pakistan, India or sometimes even appearing to be from within the USA.
+The scam generally goes like this: someone calls you at your home or business claiming to be a Microsoft or Windows employee, they tell you that your computer has been identified as having some vulnerability.
+They likely will have your name, maybe even your address, and often identify what operating system is running on your computer.
+They may attempt to prove legitimacy by having you either visit a website or by pulling up some long string of characters on your computer, which they typically read back to you while giving you the impression that they can identify your unique computer.
+It’s a complete fraud and I’ve received these scam calls for years.
+Generally these fraud calls originate from Southeast Asia, Pakistan, India or sometimes even appearing to be from within the USA.
 Read what Microsoft has to say about it here.

 Hopefully you didn’t find this post after you’ve already fell victim.
-If you’ve already fell for the scam and allowed them remote access to your computer you’re probably in big trouble, or at the very least in for at least a few hours of wasted time attempting to remove whatever viruses, trojans or keyloggers they’ve installed.
+If you’ve already fell for the scam and allowed them remote access to your computer you’re probably in trouble, or at the very least in for a few hours of attempting to remove whatever viruses, trojans, keyloggers, or spam they’ve installed.

 If you received one of these calls and you found this post before allowing them access, good for you.
 Never, ever allow remote access to your computer from any caller that you don’t know personally and/or haven’t specifically and personally requested remote assistance from.
-There are very few times this is ever needed and if it is, it’s probably your antivirus company.
-In any and every case you have specifically requested the help prior to any contact.
-Everything else should be considered an attack.
+There are rare times that your antivirus company may need access, but if you haven’t specifically requested the help prior to any contact it should be considered an attack.

 Either contact a professional computer company if you want to spend the money, or if you want to try and fix it yourself keep reading.